rancher/rke2-docs/docs/security/cis_self_assessment123.md

 ```

 **Remediation:**
-By derfault, RKE2 creates `kubelet.kubeconfig` with `644` permissions.
+By default, RKE2 creates `kubelet.kubeconfig` with `644` permissions.
 No manual remediation needed.

 #### 4.1.6
 Ensure that the kubelet.conf file ownership is set to `root:root` (Manual)